-Essential Functions (Primary Responsibilities): The eeCorps members will engage with the Nature Connection to develop, implement, and enhance programs, projects, and activities that will create progress towards eeCorps and the Nature Connection’s goals.
+Essential Functions (Primary Responsibilities): eeCorps members engage with their Host Site organizations to develop, implement, and enhance programs, projects, and activities that will create progress towards eeCorps’ and NC’s goals.
 These duties include:

-- Bike Program: Continue developing the curriculum for and implementation of the “Learn to Bike” program for K-3rd graders in partnership with school district teachers and NC staff.
+- Continue developing the curriculum for and implementation of the “Learn to Bike” program and “Skis for Kids” programs in partnership with school district teachers and NC staff.

 - Collaborate with NC staff to develop outdoor and environmental education activities for youth and family programs that meet the needs of participants from a diverse student population.

 - Provide direct service to preK-12 students, teachers, and families in Delta County and Olathe

 - Assist staff in developing the curriculum for and implementation of the climbing program for 7th and 8th graders in partnership with school district teachers.

 - Track progress and collect evaluation data for the program’s performance measures

 - Attend all required eeCorps/AmeriCorps orientations, meetings, and trainings

 - Complete and submit all necessary eeCorps paperwork and reports by predetermined deadlines

 - Some local travel required and occasional statewide travel possible